Home » Octopus Flux Tariff

 You’ll need to have:

-• A smart meter providing Octopus with half-hourly readings.
+• A smart meter which provides Octopus with half-hourly readings.

 • A copy of the MCS document for your solar system.